Davide Astori: Fiorentina

 On 4 August 2015, Astori signed on loan for Fiorentina until the end of the season with an obligation to buy.
 Upon joining the club, he was given a number thirteen shirt ahead of the 2015–16 season.

 He made his Fiorentina debut on 23 August in the 2–0 victory against AC Milan, coming on as a substitute for Facundo Roncaglia in the 59th minute.
 Since making his debut for the club, Astori quickly became a first team regular for the side, playing in the centre–back position.
 He also played all eight matches in the UEFA Europa League for Fiorentina and helped the side qualify for the knockout stage.
 However, they were eliminated in the knockout stage after losing 4–1 to Tottenham Hotspur in the UEFA Europa League Round of 32.
 Despite being out of the starting on five occasions during the 2015–16 season, he made forty–two appearances in all competitions.
 At the end of the 2015–16 season, it was announced that Fiorentina took an option to sign Astori on a permanent basis.

 Astori's first game after signing for the club on a permanent basis came in the opening game of the season, starting the whole game, in a 2–1 loss against Juventus.
 This was followed up by keeping a clean sheet in the next three matches.
 However, he suffered a muscle injury that kept him out for two matches.
-It wasn't until on 2 October 2016 when Astori returned to the starting line–up against Torino and started the match, as Fiorentina lost 2–1.
+On 2 October 2016, Astori returned to the starting line–up against Torino and started the match, as Fiorentina lost 2–1.
 Three weeks later on 26 October 2016, he scored his first goal for the club, in a 1–1 draw against Crotone.
 Following his return, Astori continued to regain his first team place, playing in the centre–back position for the next three months.
 This lasted until he missed one match for picking up five yellow cards and served a suspension against Pescara on 1 February 2017.
 After serving a one match suspension, Astori returned to the starting line–up, in a 4–0 loss against Roma on 7 February 2017.
 He then helped the club keep four consecutive clean sheets between 3 March 2017 and 2 April 2017.
 Astori then played an important role in the UEFA Europa League, setting up two goals for Fiorentina that saw the club progress to the knockout stage.
 However, they were eliminated in the knockout stage after losing 4–3 to Borussia Mönchengladbach in the UEFA Europa League Round of 32.
 He then scored his second goal of the season, in a 5–4 win against Inter Milan on 22 April 2017.
 Despite being suspended on two occasions later in the 2016–17 season, including a second bookable offence against Palermo on 30 April 2017, Astori went on to make forty appearances and scoring two times in all competitions.